DeviantArt: deviantART World Tour

 Starting May 13, 2009, DeviantArt embarked on a world tour, visiting cities around the world, including Sydney, Singapore, Warsaw, Istanbul, Berlin, Paris, London, New York City, Toronto and Los Angeles.
 During the world tour, the new "Portfolio" feature of DeviantArt was previewed to attendees.

-"Birthday Bashes" and deviantMEET
+DeviantART meetups (“DevMeets”)

 Occasionally, DeviantArt hosts a meeting for members to come together in real life and interact, exchange, and have fun.
 There have been meetings for the birthday of DeviantArt, called "Birthday Bashes," as well as simple general get-togethers around the world.
-In 2010, European DeviantArt members held a deviantMEET to celebrate DeviantArt's birthday in August.
+In 2010, European DeviantArt members held a deviantMEET (or "DevMeet") to celebrate DeviantArt's birthday in August.
 There was also a celebration that year in the House of Blues in Hollywood, California.
+More recently, in November 2025, DeviantArt hosted the first Launchpad Live DevMeet in New York City.